scope658/FinUp/README.md

 FinUp - Budget and Finance Tracker
 FinUp is a Kotlin-based Android application for monthly tracking of incomes and expenses.
-The project was developed with an attempt to follow TDD (Test-Driven Development) principles.

 🛠️ Application Features
 Monthly Budgeting: Calculation and display of total income and expense for the current month.